 Above from the North American Avalanche Public Danger Scale, you might notice the “No Rating” section which means that there’s no forecast available for the area.
 In these cases, you need to be your own expert and analyze the risks extremely carefully to have a fun and safe day out there.
 On top of the avalanche forecast remember to keep an eye on the weather forecast, winds, steepness of the face and the red flags!

-Even though the risks can’t be completely eliminated, there are things you can do to minimize them in order to enjoy your day in the mountains.
+Even though the risks can’t be completely eliminated, there are things you can do to minimise them in order to enjoy your day in the mountains.
 Here we have collected some useful tips to take into consideration!

 The best way to minimize risks is to avoid avalanche terrain and stay in areas and mountain faces less than 25 degrees.
 A useful and really cool app to help you out with this is Fatmap.
 You can see the mountains in 3D (which itself is pretty cool!) and it will show you the degrees and help plan your route.